The Phantom or the Vandal? The age-old question of which weapon is better.

-Aside from having the same credit price, the Phantom and Vandal are two very different guns.
-Both guns have their own advantages and disadvantages.
-These will depend on your play style, if you’re attacking or defending, and what your role is within your team.
+Aside from having the same credit price, the Phantom and Vandal are very different guns.
+Both guns have their advantages and disadvantages.
+These will depend on your playstyle if you’re attacking or defending, and your role within your team.

 All weapons in Valorant have different stats and attributes.
-During the buying phase, hover your mouse over a gun and it will show the stats on the right side of the buy screen.
+During the buying phase, hover your mouse over a gun, and it’ll show the stats on the right side of the buy screen.

 As you can see, both guns cost 2900 credits.
 Both of them are also fully automatic, and both have medium wall penetration.

 Without considering the damage, Phantom looks like the clear favorite.
 The fire rate is heaps better, with five more extra bullets.

 Even with the better fire rate, the Phantom’s recoil is easier to control too.